 Don’t Sleep on That Tax Refund — 5 Reasons Tax Experts Say to File Early

-Given this unexpected road bump, we spoke to several tax experts about the best time to pay taxes this year.
-Should you file earlier if you’re expecting a big return or can you skate along until right before the filing deadline to make an IRS payment?
-Here’s what they had to say about whether early filers are smart to beat the crowds and any potential risks in filing early.
+Should you file earlier if you’re expecting a big return, or can you skate along until right before the filing deadline to make an IRS payment?
+We spoke to several tax experts about the best time to file.
+Here’s what they had to say about whether early filers are smart to beat the crowds and any potential risks in filing taxes early.

 When Does Tax Season Begin?

 If it seems like everyone becomes a procrastinator during tax season, you’re not wrong.
-Technically, the 2023 tax season kicked off Jan.
-23, when the IRS website opened to the submission of 2022 taxes electronically.
-This year’s Tax Day, or the last day to submit online or mail paper returns before incurring late penalties, is Monday, April 18.
+Technically, the 2024 tax season kicks off Jan.
+29, when the IRS website opens to the submission of 2023 taxes electronically.
+This year’s Tax Day, or the last day to submit online or mail paper returns before incurring late penalties, is Monday, April 15.

 That means Americans have three months to gather tax documents and work with a tax professional or tax software to ensure an accurate tax return.
-Despite this generous window and a slew of free tax help resources, analysis of IRS data indicates about 30% of Americans still waited until April to file during the most recent tax year.
+Despite this generous window and a slew of free tax help resources, analysis of IRS data indicates about 30% of Americans still waited until April to file in 2022.
 The same data shows only about 12% of Americans are early filers, meaning they file electronically in late January as soon as the window opens.

 How Early Can I File My Federal Tax Return?